mahoney1/docs/commercialpaper-query-tutorial.md

 ## Pre-requisites

-You will need to have completed the [Commercial Paper tutorial](url) and a VSCode edit session open with the source from this project.
+1. You will need to have completed the [Commercial Paper tutorial](url)

+2. Have a VSCode edit session open with the source from this project and version 0.0.1 of the package available as an installable Smart Contract package.

+3. From the command line, specifically in the `basic-network` directory under the `$HOME/fabric-samples` (ie wherever you downloaded the cloned Github repo), run the following houskeeping scripts in sequence.

+`./teardown.sh`

+`docker volume prune`

+`./start.sh`

+4. In VSCode, click on the IBM Blockchain Platform icon.
+You'll see version `0.0.1` of your smart contract packages.
+Go ahead and connect to your Fabric, via your `myfabric` connection, and `install` the contract package on `peer0.org1.example.com` and instantiate the contract on the channel, just has you had done in the previous tutorial.
+This is the basis from which this tutorial will proceed.

+A new clean Fabric and ledger is now available - we will create the transaction Commercial Paper history, as part of our tutorial.

 ## Estimated time